 Unstructured abstracts are written in paragraph style and follow the order of the manuscript including a description of the topic/purpose of the review, key findings or messages, gaps in the field, and a summary or conclusion statement.
 Unstructured abstracts must not exceed 250 words.Manuscript Body

 Typically the manuscript body will include: 1) abstract; 2) introduction/background; 3)materials and methods; 4) results; 5) discussion including strength and limitations, 6) conclusions including, if appropriate, applications and implications for further research, 7) references and 8) tables/figures.

-Documentation of Institutional Review Board (IRB) approval or note of authorized exemption is mandatory for: Original Research, Original Research: Brief, Case Study, and Emerging Science and Translational Applications manuscripts and should be included in the methods section of the manuscript.
+Documentation of Institutional Review Board (IRB) approval or note of authorized exemption is mandatory for: Original Research, Original Research: Brief, and Case Study manuscripts and should be included in the methods section of the manuscript.
 Guidelines are as follows: